aws-samples/emr-serverless-samples/utilities/tez-ui/README.md

 ## Start the Tez UI

 You can use a pair of AWS access key and secret key, or temporary AWS credentials.
-This credentials should have access to s3 bucket.
-If customer enables encryption for the logs stored in s3 bucket, then credentials should have access to KMS key as well.
+These credentials should have access to the S3 log bucket.
+If encryption is enabled for the logs stored in the S3 bucket, these credentials should have access to the necessary KMS key as well.

 1. Set a few environment variables relevant to your job.